DominionCyber/talon_hunt_framework_documentation/docs/specification.md

 # Talon Hunt Framework Schema Specification

 This document defines the high-level schema and structural components of the **Talon Hunt Framework**.
-It describes the standardized format and organization of saved searches, lookup resources, and modular building blocks ("cradles") that collectively support the framework’s detection, enrichment, and investigative pipeline.
+It describes the standardized format and organization of saved searches, lookup resources, and modular building blocks ("cradles") that collectively support the framework's detection, enrichment, and investigative pipeline.

 - **Version:** 1.0.0
 - **Release Date:** 2026-02-16

+---

 ## Core Saved Queries

 Core saved queries represent foundational schema components within the Talon Hunt Framework.
 These queries are not intended to be executed as standalone hunts.
-Instead, they provide platform-agnostic normalization, enrichment, and linkage logic that is consistently invoked by downstream detection and investigative searches.
+Instead, they provide platform-agnostic normalization, enrichment, and linkage logic that downstream detection and investigative searches invoke consistently.

 Core queries are categorized into two functional groups:

-- **Converters**
+- **Converters** — Deterministic field transformations for analyst readability.
-- **Utilities**
+- **Utilities** — Reusable identifiers and enrichment-ready event structures.

 ### Converters

 Converters perform deterministic transformations of machine-oriented fields into operator-friendly representations.
-These conversions improve analyst readability by translating raw telemetry values (for example, epoch timestamps or byte counts) into standardized human-readable formats.
+These conversions improve analyst readability by translating raw telemetry values (for example, epoch timestamps or byte counts) into standardized, human-readable formats.

 **Example:** `talon_convert_time_utc`